Search This Blog

 From 1935 to 1986 the Canadian silver dollar depicted a voyageur and an aboriginal paddling a canoe with the Northern Lights in the background.

-Vietnamese farmers after the war repurposed external fuel tanks jettisoned by American planes into river canoes, which have lasted until now,
+Vietnamese farmers after the Vietnam War repurposed external fuel tanks jettisoned by American planes into river canoes, which have lasted until now.

-At the age of 18, Kevin Costner built his own canoe and paddled his way down the rivers that Lewis & Clark followed to the Pacific.
+At the age of 18, Kevin Costner built his own canoe and paddled his way down the rivers that Lewis and Clark followed to the Pacific.

 Canoe traditions or stories are important to the identity of Māori (the indigenous peoples of New Zealand).
 They describe the arrival in New Zealand of Māori ancestors from a place most often called Hawaiki.
 They also refer to the construction of canoes, voyaging at sea, landing, inland and coastal exploration.